Contra Hard Corps turns 25! (1994)

-Games like Ranger-X, Shinobi 3 and especially Treasure's hit, Gunstar Heroes, proved that Sega didn't need to come out with a whole new console, when programmers can make use of what's available.
+Games like Ranger-X, Shinobi 3 and especially Treasure's hit, Gunstar Heroes, proved that Sega didn't need to come out with a whole new console when programmers via necessity, can make use of what's already available.

-Note: Yes, Sega sometime afterwards abandoned the Genesis, starting with unnecessary add-ons like Sega CD and 32-X, but that's another tale.
+Note: Yes, Sega sometime afterwards, had abandoned the Genesis, after unsuccessful and unnecessary add-ons like Sega CD and 32-X, but that's for another tale.

 Castlevania Bloodlines, was Konami's chance to get their feet wet which resulted in a "tidal wave" of critical acclaim!
 Bloodline's setting took place in an era, far ahead of the 16th Century trappings from the previous Castlevania games and what's even more interesting, is that you have two characters to choose from with different playstyles.
 The graphics may have not necessarily contained the same quality of that of the SNES, however, the animation and scaling of sprites, especially when it came to boss battles, were damn impressive that some thought a special ram or megabyte was implemented within the game cartridge.
 This wasn't the case.
 Again, clever programming.